-On those days where you want nothing more than a chance to recharge the batteries, San Diego is flush with wellness and relaxation opportunities.
+On those days when you want nothing more than a chance to recharge the batteries, San Diego is flush with wellness and relaxation opportunities.

 The season runs from April to October, so there’s plenty of time to see your favorite artists strut their stuff.

-We hope you enjoyed our selection of fun things to do in San Diego!
+We hope you enjoyed our selection of fun things to do in San Diego in Southern California!

-Do not hesitate to comment below if you have other fun activities in San Diego to recommend.
+Do not hesitate to comment below if you have other fun activities to recommend.

 If you wish to plan a longer trip, read our latest post about the best things to do in California – fun guarantee!